-When this condition is violated, the ruin probability is always $1$ regardless of the investment and it corresponds to the dark region in the right bottom corner of the plot in Figure \ref{RhoLambda}.
-When this condition is satisfied, the heat map plot of the optimal $C^{\ast}$ as a function of $\rho$ and $\lambda$ is illustrated in Figure \ref{RhoLambda}.
+When $p(y)=\nu e^{-\nu y}$ and $\gamma=\frac{1}{2}$, the condition \eqref{ConditionOne} reduces to $\rho-\frac{\lambda}{\nu}-\frac{\delta^{2}}{4\nu^{2}}<0$.
+When this condition is violated, the ruin probability is always $1$ regardless of the investment and it corresponds to the dark region in the right bottom corner of the plot in Figure~\ref{RhoLambda}.
+When this condition is satisfied, the heat map plot of the optimal $C^{\ast}$ as a function of $\rho$ and $\lambda$ is illustrated in Figure~\ref{RhoLambda}.
 We can see that as $\rho$ increases, the optimal $C^{\ast}$ increases, and as $\lambda$ increases, the optimal $C^{\ast}$ decreases.